torlenor/redseligg/README.md

 to the bot for which you want to enable the storage (in the example above for a bot called 'slack').
 The plugins for this bot will automatically use that storage.

+Note: This is only supported in the pre-built binaries for Linux.
+Feel free to build it yourself if you want that support.

 ## Custom call prefix

 It is possible to specify a custom call prefix for the commands by adding a section